OpenNTI/nti.app.products.xr/README.rst

     </courseStructure>

-The roll of the AU launch url `https://aspire.nextthought.io/datserver2/@@launch_xr <https://aspire.nextthought.io/datserver2/@@launch_xr>`_ becomes device handoff.
+The role of the AU launch url `https://aspire.nextthought.io/datserver2/@@launch_xr <https://aspire.nextthought.io/datserver2/@@launch_xr>`_ becomes device handoff.
 If we successfully capture all necesary data in the CMI5 course structure this becomes generic for any application that knows